-If you and the attorney agree to sign a contract, then they’re representing you on your case.
+If you and the attorney agree to sign a contract, they now represent you on your case.
 At this point, you should not be worrying about how to deal with the insurance company that keeps calling you.
 Your attorney will “take it from here.”
 Your priority is getting the proper medical treatment you need and getting back to normal as soon as possible.

-Our demand packets provide a summary of the case and the harms and losses the client has incurred, including: how the accident occurred (liability), medical treatment, medical bills, and lost income.
+Our demand packets summarize the case and the harms and losses the client has incurred, including how the accident occurred (liability), medical treatment, medical bills, and lost income.

-Once you are through treating, we get all of your medical records and bills together.
-This is also the time we get information from your employer showing how much work you missed and how much you would have been paid.
+Once you are through treatment, we get your medical records and bills together.
+This is also when we get information from your employer showing how much work you missed and how much you would have been paid.
 This occurs after we’ve interviewed any witnesses.
 Witnesses should be interviewed as soon as possible after the car accident.

 Attempt at Settlement

-We initially send the demand packet with a settlement demand and a deadline to respond.
+We initially send the demand packet with a settlement demand and a response deadline.
 At this point, the insurance company should have the case evaluated within a reasonable time, and they will either make a counteroffer or “deny the claim.”
-Note that insurance companies often deny claims because it delays the case, even on cases that they will later settle.
+Insurance companies often deny claims because it delays the case, even on cases they will settle later.
 Paying later saves them money.
-A lot of “denied” cases quickly settle after an attorney gets involved.
+Many “denied” cases quickly settle after an attorney gets involved.

 File a Lawsuit

-If the insurance company doesn’t want to settle the claim, or keeps dragging their feet, then we’ll need to file a lawsuit.
-Note that even though the insurance company will be on the other side of the case, the case will be against the driver that was at fault for the wreck, not the insurance company involved in the claim.
+We’ll need to file a lawsuit if the insurance company doesn’t want to settle the claim or keeps dragging its feet.
+Note that even though the insurance company will be on the other side of the case, the case will be against the driver who was at fault for the wreck, not the insurance company involved in the claim.

 The insurance company will defend their case with their attorneys.
-Most insurance companies nowadays have “in house” counsel, which simply means that they are salaried employees of the insurance company.
-Their letterhead will have a law firm name, but in reality, they are actually employees of the insurance company.
+Most insurance companies nowadays have “in-house” counsel, meaning they are salaried employees of the insurance company.
+Their letterhead will have a law firm name, but in reality, they are actually insurance company employees.
 The insurance companies use “shell” law firm names to hide this fact from juries.

-After the lawsuit is filed, the insurance company (their attorneys) will file an Answer in the case, and will then generally immediately issue written questions for you to answer.
+After the lawsuit is filed, the insurance company (their attorneys) will file an Answer in the case and will then generally immediately issue written questions for you to answer.
 These are called Interrogatories.
-After that, they’ll likely want to have a deposition with you in person to ask you questions.
-This is also when they evaluate you, and consider how you will come across on the witness stand, etc. During this time, we’re also conducting discovery of their driver and anything related to the case.
+Subsequently, they’ll likely want to have a deposition with you in person to ask you questions.
+This is also when they evaluate you and consider how you will come across on the witness stand, etc. During this time, we’re also conducting discovery of their driver and anything related to the case.

 Attempt at Settlement

 Most cases settle, so there’s a chance your case will settle even after the lawsuit was filed.
-In fact, most courts will order both parties to attempt to settle the case at a mediation.
-A lot of judges require mediation (a settlement conference) before the case can go to trial.
-The mediation cost is split between the litigants, and is a neutral third party that serves as a go between working the case to get it settled.
+Most courts will order both parties to attempt to settle the case at a mediation.
+Most Oklahoma judges require mediation (a settlement conference) before the case can go to trial.
+The mediation cost is split between the litigants and is a neutral third party that serves as a go-between working the case to get it settled.

-If your case can’t get settled, then your only recourse for recovery is to go to trial.
-Most car accident trials will last two days to about a week, but that’s after all of the depositions and discovery is done in your case.
+If your case can’t get settled, your only recourse for recovery is to go to trial.
+Most car accident trials will last two days to about a week, but that’s after all the depositions and discovery are done in your case.